Comfy-Org/ComfyUI_frontend/README.md

 - Migrate all code to TypeScript with minimal change modification to the original logic.
 - Bundle all code with vite's rollup build.
-- Added a shim layer to be backward compatible with the existing extension system. https://github.com/huchenlei/ComfyUI_frontend/pull/15
+- Added a shim layer to be backward compatible with the existing extension system. <https://github.com/huchenlei/ComfyUI_frontend/pull/15>
 - Front-end dev server.
 - Zod schema for input validation on ComfyUI workflow.
-- Make litegraph a npm dependency.
+- Make litegraph a npm dependency. <https://github.com/Comfy-Org/ComfyUI_frontend/pull/89>

 ### What to be done

-- Replace the existing ComfyUI front-end impl.
+- Replace the existing ComfyUI front-end impl (<https://github.com/comfyanonymous/ComfyUI/pull/3897>).
+- Remove `@ts-ignore`s.
 - Turn on `strict` on `tsconfig.json`.
-- Introduce react to start managing part of the UI.
+- Introduce Vue to start managing part of the UI.

+  - Starting with node search box revamp
 - Introduce a UI library to add more widget types for node developers.
 - LLM streaming node.
 - Linear mode (Similar to InvokeAI's linear mode).